clamstew/jods/docs/docs/playwright-screenshots.md

 # Clean up old screenshots but keep the 3 most recent batches
 pnpm docs:screenshot:cleanup:keep-latest

+# Clean up only section screenshots (keeping the most recent one for each section/theme)
+pnpm docs:screenshot:cleanup:sections

+# Clean up section screenshots but keep the 3 most recent for each section/theme
+pnpm docs:screenshot:cleanup:sections:keep

+# Do a dry run to see what would be deleted without actually deleting
+pnpm docs:screenshot:cleanup:sections:dry-run

 # Take screenshots of the production site
 pnpm docs:screenshot:production
 ```